Jerome Street Bridge: History and architectural features

-After the city renamed Jerome Street which approached the bridge after incumbent Republican Mayor George Lysle, they proposed that the Youghiogheny crossing receive the same moniker.
+After the city renamed Jerome Street which approached the bridge after incumbent Republican Mayor George Lysle, they proposed that the Youghiogheny crossing receive the same eponym.
 However, the Franklin Roosevelt administration contended that public works dollars could not be used to memorialize living officeholders.
 As a result, the Jerome Street designation was chosen, and it remains in place today, although it is sometimes referred to as the Lysle Boulevard Bridge.

+Rehabilitation projects

+A 2022 project replaced the bridge deck using polyester polymer concrete, repaired the concrete substructure, and replaced the bridge bearings.
+The work was completed in November 2022.